neon-beat/neon-beat-back/README.md

    - new Game+ behaviour: if a playlist was completed in a prior game session, starting a this game session will treat it as a fresh run.
 - **State machine execution**: Gameplay transitions follow the diagram above (`Game state flow`), persisting progress and orchestrating pauses, reveals, and scoring.
 - **Admin controls (REST)**:
-   - create/load games return a `GameSummary` payload bundling teams, shuffled playlist ordering, and timestamps
+   - create/load games return a `GameSummary` payload bundling teams, playlist ordering, and timestamps
+   - optionally shuffle the playlist when creating or loading a game via `?shuffle=true` query parameter (e.g., `POST /admin/games?shuffle=true`, `POST /admin/games/{id}/load?shuffle=true`)
    - pause the current song
    - resume the current song
    - add/remove points to a team
-   - optionally shuffle the playlist when starting a game via `POST /admin/game/start?shuffle=true` (only if the playlist has not started or was completed)
    - update team metadata (buzzer id, name, score)
    - reveal the current song
    - mark a field as "found"